Xeygy/notetaker/dev-guide.md

 #### `NoteStorageManager`
 - is the interface by which we interact with storage
-- essentially a singleton to get access to the stored note list or stored open tabs
+- a class to get access to the stored note list or stored open tabs

 #### `NoteStorageState`